passport/todos-express-google-oauth2/README.md

 This example requires credentials from Google, which can be obtained by [setting up](https://developers.google.com/identity/protocols/oauth2/openid-connect#appsetup) a project in [Google APIs console](https://console.developers.google.com/apis/).
-The redirect URI for the OAuth client should be set to `http://localhost:3000/oauth2/redirect/accounts.google.com`.
+The redirect URI for the OAuth client should be set to: `http://localhost:3000/oauth2/redirect/accounts.google.com`

 Once credentials have been obtained, create a `.env` file and add the following environment variables: